 - Use AI Social Content Generator to turn one Reel idea into hooks, captions and supporting content.

-- Explore the full Stratboost AI tools hub when you want to create more content from one idea.
+You can also explore the full Stratboost AI tools hub when you want to create more content from one idea.

 Instagram Reel Script Prompt